Henry’s been on a cutting kick lately. Since its winter, I decided to take advantage of this and cut snowflakes!

 So Henry would know where and how to cut the snowflake, I drew marks in a simple pattern on the folded coffee filters.

-We did several snowflakes, and I learned how to best draw the lines.[For example, don’t draw marks to cut right across from each other, they very may well cut a little to far and cut through the coffee filter.]
+We did several snowflakes, and I learned how to best draw the lines.
+(For example, don’t draw marks to cut right across from each other, they very may well cut a little to far and cut through the coffee filter.)

+We had a mishap with one snowflake being almost completely bare.
 I had almost crumpled up the coffee filter and threw it out.

 But, Dad had stopped me, and told me to open it up to show Henry.
 (Ah…. see, there’s a consequence for an action….)